 6 Things You Can Do With a Beauty Therapy Diploma

-An look into the exciting places that a Diploma of Beauty Therapy can take you on your career journey.
+A look into the exciting places that a Diploma of Beauty Therapy can take you on your career journey.

 In New Zealand, along with the rest of the world, the demand for beauty services is ever-increasing.
-From basic facials and spray-tans to more invasive skin care and body treatments, the growth has encouraged more and more beauty businesses to emerge over the years.
+From basic facials and spray-tans to more invasive skincare and body treatments, the growth has encouraged more and more beauty businesses to emerge over the years.

 The beauty industry holds a vast array of directions, so let’s take a look at some pathways and the possible outcomes you may arrive at when you travel down them.